Skip navigation

 Government of South Australia - Department of State Development

-South Australia's Defence Industry Workforce
+South Australia's Defence Industry

 WEB SAWDIST 01

-South Australian workers and businesses will play a critical role in our nation’s current and future national security.
+South Australian workers and businesses will play a critical role in our nation’s security to deliver some of the largest and most complex defence projects ever undertaken in Australia.

 Estimated workforce demand